cubigiabinh/RunAsTool_Installer-Unofficial-/README.md

 This is **RunAsTool** **Installer** that i made!

+**Attention** : There are x64 and x86, please carefully check your version of Windows to download exactly Installer

 This is **Unofficial** but trust me, there are no virus in these file

 VirusTotal: